FREQUENTLY ASKED QUESTIONS

 Yes but it typically must come from an immediate family member.
 The lender would need to see a completed gift letter (we provide you with) and then verification that the money was deposited to your bank account.

 Can I borrow my down payment?

-Yes, but it requires a loan (or if you have an open line of credit) be used as the down payment.
+Yes, it requires a loan (or if you have an open line of credit) to be used as the down payment.
 Credit must be very good and the lender and insurer may charge a premium for this program.
 The clients ratios must work with the new loan included.

 Can the down payment come from my RSP?

 Yes, if you are considered a first time buyer under Revenue Canada's First Time Homebuyers Program then you can draw up to $35,000 from your RSP tax free with 15years to repay the money.

 Are there any other programs for First Time Buyers?

 Then we plan.
 Nikole will give you the info you need to attain your goal and remains a point of reference along the way.
 This is a huge purchase, our largest asset and debt, there is nothing wrong with some planning time.

 How do brokers get paid?